QCD Vacuum Energy and Its Implication for Quark Nugget Stability: Discussion and conclusions

 \subsubsection{Acknowledgments}

-This work is supported by the U.S. Department of Energy under the contract DE-SC-0017647.
-YB is also supported by the U.S. Department of Energy under contracts No. DEAC02-06CH11357 at Argonne National Laboratory.
+We thank Bob Holdom for useful discussion.
+This work is supported by the U.S. Department of Energy under the contract DE-SC0017647.
+YB is also supported by the U.S. Department of Energy under contracts No. DE-AC02-06CH11357 at Argonne National Laboratory.
 TKC is also supported by the Ministry of Education, Taiwan, under the Government Scholarship to Study Abroad.

 \begin{appendix}